BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

 Reciever uses the matrix to find valid shares and only use them to reconstruct K.

 If number of real shares are less than t+1, the system cannot reconstruct K because the matrix does not have information of y coordinates so it is secure.

+*Beware, that this method is not guaranteed to succeed, but highly probable to succeed.

+(mathematical explanation will be updated)